nalapalu/SQL_Projects/README.md

 1. [**Data Manipulation in SQL - Analyzing European Soccer Database**](https://github.com/nalapalu/SQL_Projects/tree/main/Data%20Manipulation%20in%20SQL%20-%20Analysing%20Football%20database)

-Ths project was done as part of the [Data Manipulation in SQL course](https://www.datacamp.com/completed/statement-of-accomplishment/course/99be9a282a36d7e7c7c4c84ce2a114e343a02039) on DataCamp.
+This project was done as part of the [Data Manipulation in SQL course](https://www.datacamp.com/completed/statement-of-accomplishment/course/99be9a282a36d7e7c7c4c84ce2a114e343a02039) on DataCamp.

    **Objectives**:
    - Manipulate, transform, and make sense of your data